robinkarlberg/transfer.zip-blog/_posts/2024-07-28-how-to-send-large-audio-files.md

 ## Conclusion / Help

-Using TransferZipis a game-changer for anyone needing to send large audio files or any other large files quickly and efficiently.
+Using Transfer.zip is a game-changer for anyone needing to send large audio files or any other large files quickly and efficiently.
 The process is streamlined and user-friendly, making it accessible even for those who may not be tech-savvy.

 If you encounter any issues or have questions while using transfer.zip, [submit an issue on their github page](https://github.com/robinkarlberg/transfer.zip-web) or send an email to [support@transfer.zip](mailto:support@transfer.zip).